Convert your Julia Project into an Executable

 To get things done, you will need to organize your project code around a

-function in the base project file (in my case it is main.jl).
-My demo projectmyproject
+mainfunction in the base project file (in my case it is main.jl).
+My demo projectmyprojectlooks something like this:myproject

 0 directories, 1 file